-Figure 2: The percentage of people testing positive for COVID-19 decreased in most regions of England in the week ending 6 November 2021
+Figure 2: The percentage of people testing positive for COVID-19 decreased in the North West, Yorkshire and The Humber, West Midlands and South West and was uncertain in all other regions in the week ending 13 November 2021

-Estimated daily percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs by region, England, 26 September to 6 November 2021
+Estimated daily percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs by region, England, 3 October to 13 November 2021

 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections occurring in private households.
 These figures exclude infections reported in hospitals, care homes and/or other communal establishments. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 Acredible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
 The credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results. - 5.
-The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: Percentage of people who had COVID-19 in England, Wales, Northern Ireland and Scotland. - 6.
+The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates inSection 2: Percentage of people who had COVID-19 in England, Wales, Northern Ireland and Scotland. - 6.
 The analysis is conducted over a six-week period, which means specific positive cases move into and then out of the sample.
 This causes variability between estimates over time, which is expected given the lower number of positive tests within each region, compared with England as a whole.